Septic Shock

 What are the symptoms of septic shock?

-Fever, chills, rapid heart rate, and low blood pressure.
+Symptoms may include fever, chills, rapid heart rate, low blood pressure, and organ dysfunction.

 How is septic shock diagnosed?